AgencyFit Research

 Vendor Accountability in Capability-Constraint Environments

-Frames vendor responsibility within environments where agency staffing, authority boundaries, and operational maintenance capacity materially affect implementation success.
+Frames vendor responsibility within environments where staffing, authority boundaries, and operational capacity materially affect implementation success.

 Vendor accountability Delivery risk Implementation realism